Close the cybersecurity talent gap with interactive tools and data

 For more information, visit comptia.org

-The National Initiative for Cybersecurity Education (NICE), led by the National Institute of Standards and Technology (NIST), is a partnership between government, academia, and the private sector focused on cybersecurity education, training, and workforce development.
+NICE, led by the National Institute of Standards and Technology (NIST), is a partnership between government, academia, and the private sector focused on cybersecurity education, training, and workforce development.

-The mission of NICE is to energize and promote a robust network and an ecosystem of cybersecurity education, training, and workforce development.
+The mission of NICE is to energize and promote a robust network and an integrated ecosystem of cybersecurity education, training, and workforce development.
 NICE fulfills this mission by coordinating with government, academic, and industry partners to build on existing successful programs, facilitate change and innovation, and bring leadership and vision to increase the number of skilled cybersecurity professionals helping to keep our Nation secure.

 For more information, visit nist.gov/nice